Smoothing maps into algebraic sets and spaces of flat connections: Abstract

 \section{Abstract}

-Let $X\subset \bbR^n$ be a real algebraic set.
-We show that all continuous maps $M\to X$, with $M$ a smooth, closed manifold, are homotopic (in $X$) to $C^\infty$ maps.
-We apply this result to study characteristic classes of vector bundles associated to continuous families of complex group representations.
-This leads to an explanation for certain phenomena in deformation $K$--theory, and has applications to spaces of flat connections over aspherical manifolds.
+Let $X\subset \bbR^n$ be a real algebraic set and $M$ a smooth, closed manifold.
+We show that all continuous maps $M\to X$ are homotopic (in $X$) to $C^\infty$ maps.
+We apply this result to study characteristic classes of vector bundles associated to continuous families of complex group representations, and we establish lower bounds on the ranks of the homotopy groups of spaces of flat connections over aspherical manifolds.